-Perform the following ste ---------------------------
+Perform the following steps eps: si ina llow fo the form Perf ----------------------------- ------ ---- ----- ------ ---- ----- ------ ------ --

-□ Open the Switching > L2-Redundancy > Ring/Network Coupling dialog. ☐ In the Mode frame, Type option list, select the two-switch coupling with control line, slave radio button.
-In the Coupling port frame, select the port on which you connect the network segments in the Port drop-down list.
-Configure the Coupling port and the ring ports on different ports. ☐ In the Control port frame, select the port on which you connect the control line in the Port drop-down list.
+□ Open the Switching > L2-Redundancy > Ring/Network Coupling dialog. ☐ In the Mode frame, Type option list, select the two-switch coupling with control line, slave radio button. ☐ In the Coupling port frame, select the port on which you connect the network segments in the Port drop-down list.
 Configure the Coupling port and the ring ports on different ports.
-To enable the function, select the On radio button in the Operation frame. ☐ Save the changes temporarily.
-To do this, click the ✓ button. ☐ Connect the redundant line to the Coupling port.
+In the Control port frame, select the port on which you connect the control line in the Port drop-down list.
+Configure the Coupling port and the ring ports on different ports. ☐ To enable the function, select the On radio button in the Operation frame. □ Save the changes temporarily.
+To do this, click the ✓ button.
+Connect the redundant line to the Coupling port.
 In the Coupling port frame, the State field displays the status of the Coupling port.
-When the partner is already operating in the network, the IP address field in the Partner coupling port frame displays the IP address of the partner port. □ Connect the control line to the Control port.
+When the partner is already operating in the network, the IP address field in the Partner coupling port frame displays the IP address of the partner port.
+Connect the control line to the Control port.
 In the Control port frame, the State field displays the status of the Control port.
 When the partner is already operating in the network, the IP address field in the Partner coupling port frame displays the IP address of the partner port.
 In the Information frame, the Redundancy available field displays if the redundancy is available.
 The Configuration failure field displays if the settings are complete and correct.
 Note: If you operate the Ring manager function and a two-switch coupling function on the same device, then there is the possibility of creating a loop.
 To help prevent continuous loops while the connections are in operation on the ring coupling ports, perform one of the following actions.
-The device sets the port state of the coupling port to "off": disable the operationchange the configuration O r the coupling ports, perform the following steps: On an the Christophina > 1/1 AN > Part dialor ☐ Open the Switching > VLAN > Port dialog. □ Change the Port-VLAN ID setting to the value of the VLAN ID configured on the ports. □ Unmark the Ingress filtering checkbox for both coupling ports. ☐ Open the Switching > VLAN > Configuration dialog. ☐ To tag the redundant connections for VLAN 1 and VLAN Membership, enter the value T in the cells corresponding to both coupling ports on the VLAN 1 row.
+The device sets the port state of the coupling port to "off": disable the operation change the configuration - OI r the coupling ports, perform the following steps: ☐ Open the Switching > VLAN > Port dialog. ☐ Change the Port-VLAN ID setting to the value of the VLAN ID configured on the ports. ☐ Unmark the Ingress filtering checkbox for both coupling ports. ☐ Open the Switching > VLAN > Configuration dialog. □ To tag the redundant connections for VLAN 1 and VLAN Membership, enter the value T in the cells corresponding to both coupling ports on the VLAN 1 row. □ Save the changes temporarily.
+To do this, click the ✓ button.